What you’ll study

 If you hold a degree from a UK university then evidence of proficiency in English may not be required.

-To view the course materials in MyAberdeen, you will need access to:
+To view your online course materials, you’ll need access to:

 Reliable internet access